 What is case management?

-Femili PNG’s Case Management Centre (CMC) in Lae provides integrated case management services for survivors of family and sexual violence.
+Femili PNG’s Case Management Centres (CMC) in Lae and Port Moresby provide integrated case management services for survivors of family and sexual violence.

 But what is case management?
 It depends on the client, and on their needs.